 Before we go any further, we want to point out that no player should pigeonhole themselves too early in development.
+In some team sports like volleyball, players have to develop strong play with both hands even if one hand is dominant.
 Sure, there are fewer options for left-handed baseball players out there on the field.
 However, you still have three options.
 Any aspiring player should get a feel for each of these positions over the course of several years.
 They are much more likely to discover what they are talented at like that.
 Plus, playing multiple positions ensures a better knowledge of the game.

 First Base is the best infield position for left handed players.
 IN fact, of all the positions out there on the field, first base is the one position where having a left-handed player is preferred.

 When a fielder throws a ball toward first base, the player on first base needs to catch it as quickly as possible.
 The least amount of movement, the better.

 A left-handed player is much more likely to catch the balls hurled to them from the fielders.
 This is because the glove is on the right hand, and thus they have to turn a lot less to grab that ball.
 Left-handed players on first base also have a much easier time angling themselves towards the balls that have been thrown at them.